 This is what causes a yeast infection, which can also lead to urinary tract infections (UTI’s).

 Vaginal thrush can cause severe itching, a discharge which is usually white (often described as looking like cottage cheese), and sometimes pain or burning when passing urine (wee).

 Thrush is more common amongst women who are sexually active, but it can also occur in women who are not sexually active.

 What Are The Causes?

-Not cleaning the genital and anal area properly can be a major factor (water alone is not enough) and a poor diet full of high GI carbohydrates and refined sugars also makes the bacteria grow.
+Not cleaning the genital and anal area properly can be a major factor (water alone is not enough) and a poor diet full of processed grains and refined sugars simply makes the problem worse.

 However, Candida always starts in the gut first, and this is caused by poor diet (i.e. high sugars and yeast based foods) as well as high levels of stress, antibiotics, the pill, illness and disruption of the gut flora.